Skip to content

 First, navigate to the file you need in either the Basil Drive Explorer or Windows File Explorer.

-Once you are done making your changes, close your editing software and the file will then sync to the Basil Cloud and the file will ‘unlock’ making it ready to be viewed or edited by other users.
+Once you are done making your changes, save your work and close your editing software and the file will then sync to the Basil Cloud and the file will ‘unlock’ making it ready to be viewed or edited by other users.

-Please note that due to the way Basil Drive works, it can only be enabled on one User account per Basil account.
+Due to Basil Drive’s current design, it can only be enabled on one user per Basil account.
 It is recommended that the Account Owner be the one to activate and install the application.

-If more than one user on the Basil account (team members) would like to be able to edit the files locally instead of downloading the files from the Basil Web Interface, it is recommended that Basil Drive be installed to a central file server or host computer that is sharing a folder over a local area network (LAN).
-Team members should be connected to the shared folder via mapped network drives so that Basil Drive (as long as the software is running) can properly monitor the activity of the files and sync them correctly.
-This option would only be available to users on the same LAN (or same office space) and would not be possible for remote employees.
+To allow multiple team members to edit files locally (instead of via the Basil Web Interface), Basil Drive should be installed on a central file server or host computer that shares a folder over a Local Area Network (LAN).
+Team members must connect to this shared folder via mapped network drives for Basil Drive to monitor and sync files correctly.
+This setup is only suitable for users on the same LAN (e.g., in the same office) and will not work for remote employees.